Water & Sewer

 If you wish to receive automatic email updates on water quality please contact City Hall to register.

 The City of Fernie experiences water quality issues each year- typically during spring freshet between April and June, which potentially results in the need for residents to boil their drinking water before its consumption.
-The City is planning to use two new production wells installed within James White Park to provide safe drinking water quality throughout the year.
-The new wells are intended to be used for approximately three months (April through June) during the freshet and potentially on other occasions if the main source water quality becomes low.
+The City has two production wells installed within James White Park to provide safe drinking water quality throughout the year.
+The wells are intended to be used for approximately three months (April through June) during the freshet and potentially on other occasions if the main source water quality becomes low.
 While in operation the well’s water will be extracted at a rate not to exceed 200 liters per second.

-The project consists of two well houses in James White Park containing the new production wells, a well control facility located adjacent to the City of Fernie Main Sewage Lift Station in James White Park, and a new water main connecting the pumped water to the existing water system.
+The secondary source consists of two well houses in James White Park containing the new production wells, a well control facility located adjacent to the City of Fernie Main Sewage Lift Station in James White Park, and a new water main connecting the pumped water to the existing water system.